aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/22-rancher-applications/index.en.md

 # Deploying the Rancher Applications

-In Exploring the Cluster, we briefly looked at the Rancher App Catalog, but now we are going dive deeper by installing two Rancher Kubernetes applications: Longhorn and NeuVector.
+In Exploring the Cluster, we briefly looked at the Rancher App Catalog.
+Now, we are going dive deeper by installing two core Rancher Kubernetes applications: Longhorn and NeuVector.

 ## Deploying Longhorn